Six acquitted over India cow vigilante murder

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-An Indian court Wednesday acquitted six people accused of murdering a Muslim man who was attacked while transporting cows, which Hindus revere.
+NEW DELHI: An Indian court on Wednesday acquitted six people accused of murdering a Muslim man who was attacked while transporting cows, which Hindus revere.

 Cow slaughter is illegal in many Indian states and vigilante squads that roam highways checking livestock trucks for animals being transported across state borders have proliferated since the BJP came to power in 2014.

-Rajasthan is among the states that ban cow slaughter, and authorities also require anyone transporting the animals across state borders to have a licence.

-An Indian court Wednesday acquitted six people accused of murdering a Muslim man who was attacked while transporting cows, which Hindus revere.
+NEW DELHI: An Indian court on Wednesday acquitted six people accused of murdering a Muslim man who was attacked while transporting cows, which Hindus revere.

 Cow slaughter is illegal in many Indian states and vigilante squads that roam highways checking livestock trucks for animals being transported across state borders have proliferated since the BJP came to power in 2014.